cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.1.1v1
-Disable the Publish to Web feature unless the agency mission requires the capability.
+The Publish to Web feature SHOULD be disabled unless the agency mission requires the capability.

 - _Rationale:_ Having a publicly accessible web URL means there is no way to control who is viewing infromation.
-By following this policy there will be no information published to the public web.
+By following this policy there will be no sensitive information published to the public web that could be accessed by a malicious actor.
 - _Last modified:_ June 2023

 ### Resources